Liberal Initiative: Ideology and platform

-The party has been described as adherent to the principles of liberalism, classical liberalism and economic liberalism.
-It has also been described as libertarian.
-It has been described as centre-right and right-wing, with its policy base described as combining economic liberalism with more progressive stances on cultural issues.
+The party has been described as liberal, neoliberal, conservative liberal, and social liberal.
+It has been described as centre-right and right-wing.

 According to its own official statements about this topic, the Liberal Initiative was founded with the Oxford Manifesto in mind and believes in individual freedom, by which all individuals have fundamental rights, including the possibility of having a life of their own, owning property or choosing how they want to live in their community, closely following the principles of classical liberalism.
-The party's conception of freedom encompasses both the economic and social spheres as well as the political sphere and believes that if any of them are restricted, freedom ceases to exist.
+The party's conception of freedom encompasses both the economic and social spheres as well as the political and individual spheres, and believes that if any of them are restricted, freedom ceases to exist.
 The party's political ideas are based on the idea of freedom as the greatest engine of human development, social harmony and economic prosperity.
-The party's leaders and founders have ascertained that they envisage Portugal as a country that will model itself on Germany's multi-payer health care system – which is paid for by a combination of public health insurance and private health insurance –, on Ireland's corporate tax policy and on Estonia's fiscal, educational, and public administration systems, following classical liberal economic policies.
+The party's leaders and founders have ascertained that they envisage Portugal as a country that will model itself on Germany's multi-payer health care system – which is paid for by a combination of public health insurance and private health insurance – on Ireland's corporate tax policy and on Estonia's fiscal, educational, and public administration systems, following classical liberal economic policies.

 On 5 May 2018, the Liberal Initiative approved its political programme under the slogan "Less State, More Freedom" (Menos Estado, Mais Liberdade).
 The party proposes the reduction of the number of civil servants and the extension of their health system to all Portuguese citizens, as well as extending the freedom for parents to choose their children's school without it necessarily being linked to their address.

-The party rejects the political philosophy of libertarianism, arguing that while it defends a small government, it also defends an effective government which guarantees the rule of law, universal healthcare, universal education, social security and a welfare state.
-The party doesn't want to dismantle the Portuguese welfare state.
-It wants to rationalize it based on the principles of sustainability and equity by redefining its fairness proposition from the point of view of both social welfare beneficiaries/non-beneficiaries and taxpayers, regardless of age, current or previous occupation and other individual factors.
+The party, which describes itself as a big-tent liberal party, rejects the political philosophy of libertarianism, arguing that while it defends a reduction in the size of the state and opposes economic interventionism in principle, it also defends an effective government which guarantees the rule of law, universal healthcare, universal education, social security and a welfare state.
+The party does not favour the dismantling of the Portuguese welfare state, instead defending its rationalisation based on the principles of "sustainability and equity" towards both social welfare beneficiaries and taxpayers, regardless of individual demographic factors.